angelesdecara/gnl/README.md

         ft_strlcpy(str, remainer, ft_strlen(remainer) + 2);

  * Issues with leaks, seems to be in else that finishes in line 56 (ft_bzero).
 Wondering if should remove the bzero and free line there
+ * Issues with end of files or one line with no end of line: doesnt return null, returns empty

  * Reunderstanding the logic of my gnl:
  	1/ allocate to buffer number of reading chars; if reading wrong, return null